 Campsites in Chippokes Plantation State Park

 Williamsburg, VA bills itself as the place where America began.
-Fittingly, you'll be within a 15- to 20-minute drive of Colonial Williamsburg and Busch Gardens Theme Park when you stay at pet-friendly Williamsburg / Busch Gardens Area KOA.
-Leafy deluxe KOA patio sites with patio furniture, fire ring and up to 50-amp service await.
+Fittingly, you'll be within a 20-minute drive to Colonial Williamsburg and Busch Gardens Theme Park when you stay at pet-friendly Williamsburg/Busch Gardens Area KOA.
+Leafy deluxe KOA patio sites with patio furniture, fire ring, and up to 50-amp service await.
 Get propane and firewood on-site.
-Shaded water/electric sites are available, too.
-Keep updated with Wi-Fi and cable TV, stay fit at the pool or with bike rentals, and well fed at the snack bar.
+Shaded, water and electric sites are available too.
+Keep updated with Wi-Fi and cable TV, stay fit at the pool or with bike rentals, and well-fed at the snack bar.
 Big rigs are welcome at sites up to 90 feet.

 Seasonal activities in Chippokes Plantation State Park

 Pack the bikes in the rig so you can enjoy some of the great trails at Chippokes Plantation State Park.
 The 0.9-mile Lower Chippokes Creek Trail is a fun trek that is pretty tame and easy for just about any rider.
 You may also enjoy the 0.7-mile James River Trail, which takes you up to the overlook where you can see the river, creek, and the surrounding forest.
 If you want a longer ride, hit the 8.2-mile Chippokes Creek Equestrian Trail, which takes you up and down some gnarly hills and curves while enjoying the views of the tobacco and cotton fields, working farms, and even an old car or two.